 The Proof-of-History (PoH) mechanism imposes a time-series validation process that improves the efficiency of the Proof of Stake (PoS) consensus mechanism.

 Nodes generate a new block in Solana every 400 ms (compared to about 15 seconds for Ethereum and 10 minutes for Bitcoin).
 It is crucial to establish the chronological order of each block.
-Without going into too much detail, the network uses a decentralized clock to using SHA256 hashes as a timestamp function.
-The clock produces a kind of "clock tick" in which each clock tick is 400 ms (instead of one second like a standard clock).
+Without going into much detail, the network uses a decentralized clock to use SHA256 hashes as a timestamp function.
+The clock produces a kind of “clock tick” in which each tick is 400 ms (instead of one second like a standard clock).

 Solana uses a PoS (not DPoS) consensus mechanism.
 There are multiple roles in the Solana ecosystem (leaders, validators, archivers, etc.).
 Unlike DPoS Blockchains, Solana does not delegate these roles among network participants.
 Solana nodes fulfill all the roles of the network.

-Solana's leaders have the task of producing new blocks.
+Solana’s leaders have the task of producing new blocks.
 They rotate every four blocks (1.6 seconds).
-A node in the leadership position puts all the transactions into the four blocks that the node is producing.
+A node in the leadership position puts all the transactions into the four blocks the node produces.
 The node shows these blocks, containing the transactions, to the relevant node groups named Solana Clusters.
 The clusters validate transactions using digital timestamps as a reference and quickly pass the records to other nodes.

-Another key to Solana's operation is assigning different tasks to different nodes on the network, as needed, to optimize speed.
+Another key to Solana’s operation is assigning different tasks to different nodes on the network, as needed, to optimize speed.
 All transactions have a timestamp to ensure they are correct, meaning that a Solana Cluster could be responsible for hosting a DeFi platform like Uniswap.
-Another Solana Cluster could be accountable for microtransaction processing made in Decentraland's virtual world.
+Another Solana Cluster could be accountable for microtransaction processing in Decentraland’s virtual world.

 Developers can build smart contracts in C, and work is underway on Rust tools, Solana’s flagship language for Smart Contract development.